nibinbaby/whiteboard/README.md

-A realtime whiteboard application, inspired from other socket.io applications, written in angular5 and nodejs
+A realtime whiteboard application, inspired from other socket.io applications, written in angular5, nodejs and mongoDB

 Steps to deploy the code: